chloeekk/chloeekk.github.io/content/posts/ai-faq-data-comparison/index.md

 ---

-To enrich my existing AI-related articles, I wanted to supplement them with more user-interest-driven questions.
+To enrich my existing AI-related articles, I wanted to supplement them with more user-interest-driven questions—similar to [keyword research](https://chloevolution.com/posts/keyword-research-and-targeting/) but focused on question intent.
 So I asked Claude Code, Gemini, and ChatGPT the same question, hoping they could help identify relevant user queries.

 During this process, I noticed significant differences in how each AI approached the task and the results they ultimately delivered.
 This article documents those observations and reflections.